severian5it/ResidenceGiulioCesare/README.md

 Other issues involved the JavaScript-powered scrolling which at some point was not adapting to new component added, and this meant refactoring from the original version.

-Moreover Navigation with key was not enabled by default on galley modals, so I had to write a jQuery function on my own.
+Navigation with key was not enabled by default on galley modals, so I had to write a jQuery function on my own.

+A Bug I wasn't able to reproduce was the scrollbar at the bottom that was appearing on some laptop; despite my effort it never showed up during my testing.

 # Deployment